Jiang15/Deep-Learning-Project-1/README.md

 ## Getting Started
 - Run `test.py` to train the four models.
-Mean loss and accuracy and its standard deviation for training and testing will print at the end for three cases: simple structure, structure with weight sharing and auxiliary loss for each model.
+Mean accuracy and its standard deviation for training and testing will print at the end for three cases: simple structure, structure with weight sharing and auxiliary loss for each model.

 - Cross validation: If you want to test cross validation to check learning rate for four models, please reset the boolean flag - 'run_cross_validation' varaible to true.